mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 - We can define setup and teardown statements in the fixtures
 - More on [pytest fixtures](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html)
 - The `conftest.py` file is visible for the whole directory; in it, we can define parameters, fixtures, or variable; however, we can also work without it.
+- The fixtures can return functions, for instance the functions we'd like to test!

 Example: `./01_Clean_Code/lab/tests_example`; all the above files, plus: